nhrap-hazus/FAST/README.md

 ## To Use

 1. Download zip folder of tool from GitHub, unzip it.
-Rename the base folder to FAST (from FAST-FAST or FAST-master)
+Rename the base folder to FAST (from FAST-master)

-2. Double-click "FAST.bat" (under the FAST folder). if you already have a pre-processed dataset or select "FAST_Preprocessing.bat" if you need to prepare one.
+2. Double-click "FAST.bat" (under the FAST-master folder), if you already have a pre-processed dataset.
+If not, please select "FAST_Preprocessing.bat" to prepare one.

-3. If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "FAST.bat" again
+3. If you don't have the Hazus Python Library already installed, follow the prompt to install, then double-click "FAST.bat" again

 4. Place your input .csv file in the "UDF" folder under your install.
 Place your rasters (.tiff) under the "rasters" folder under your install.